-- Boomy Low End – Despite the bi-amp design the low end comes across as a little boomy.
-Some might view this as a benefit but for accurate mixing, it can be an issue.
+- Boomy Low End – Despite the bi-amp design, the low end comes across as a little boomy.
+Some might view this as a benefit, but accurate mixing can be an issue with these.

-- Trim Control At Rear – Volume control at the back of the speaker makes it a bit awkward if you are relying on adjusting the volume directly.
+- Trim Control At Rear – Volume control at the back of the speaker makes it a bit awkward if you rely on adjusting the volume directly.

 Behringer STUDIO 50USB